orbitalchicken/Roadmap/README.md

         Tray icons are black with mint-y themes.
         Mint-Y themes Shade option is unavailable
         mint-x-icons: in MATE (with a high panel), network status icons have a dark background in 32px and bigger. they would look much better in the panel with a transparent bg like other icons.
-        mintupload: use icon names rather than path to SVG
         mintwelcome: don't use 32px png icons
         Choose places icons for Mint-Y
         isolinux splash http://pasteall.org/pic/show.php?id=109630